maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_conversation.md

 inline boolean isMuteNotification()
 ```

-Whether the user is alerted to the message, without which the conversation total unread-number does not count this conversation.
+Whether the user is alerted to the message, without which the conversation total number of unread messages does not count this conversation.

 **Return**: bool